 Both graduates and mid-career professionals will have opportunities for professional development through graduate-entry and leading intelligence and management training programs within ASIO’s career management frameworks.

 You can select from, and move between, a variety of jobs in ASIO, always growing and developing new skills during your career in security intelligence.

-As with most public service roles, you’ll need to develop your capabilities to be competitive to move up to the next level.
+As with most public service roles, you’ll need to develop your capabilities to be competitive when looking for promotion to the next level.

 The vibe of the place

-ASIO is a unique workplace with an important purpose and the staff are committed to deliver on its mission.
+ASIO is a unique workplace with an important purpose.
+Its success is built on the imagination and intelligence of its team, staff who are committed to deliver on its national security mission.

-The Organisation will work with you and support you through the good times and the more challenging times—we’re busy and our work can be stressful, but we take care of each other and provide a number of support services for our officers.
+The Organisation will work with you and support you through the good times, as well as the more challenging times.
+The environment is busy and the work can be stressful, but ASIO officers take care of each other and the Organisation provides a number of support services for our all staff.